 Next, compare the bread machines on the market.
 Not all bread machines are alike.
 Features differ among manufacturers and models.
 Figure 1 will assist you in comparison shopping.
 Check each model for versatility.
 Some models provide for baking more than one loaf size.
 Selecting a model with this choice gives the user more flexibility.
 Many models allow for several different flours such as white, whole wheat and rye for a variety of breads.
 Some deluxe models accommodate the baking of quick breads, sweet breads and pound cake.
-At least one model even allows you to make jam!
-Current prices of bread machines range from \$99 to \$400.
-While you're comparison shopping, check the price of electric mixers with dough hooks.
+Other models give you even more flexibility, including the ability to make other products, even jam!
+Current prices of bread machines are heavily dependent on the functionality of the machine.
+Typically, machines with more features and functions are more expensive.